Letters to a Young Poet: The first letter

-Written in Paris, France on 17 February 1903 – Theme of letter: Criticism fails to "touch a work of art."
-Rilke urges his reader to eschew others' opinions of his poetry.
+Written in Paris, France on 17 February 1903 – Rilke writes that criticism fails to "touch a work of art."
+He urges the reader to eschew others' opinions of his poetry.
 Instead, the young poet should look inward and examine what truly motivates him to continue writing.
 Rilke expands on the theme of developing a rich inner life and offers an inspiring perspective on the process of creating art.